 Penatia baylisiana Facts

-- The somewhat hard to pronounce term of Pennantia baylisiana actually represents the scientific name for this incredible plant.
-Its common name, though, remains the equally unusual, but pronounceable, Three Kings kaikomako.
+- The somewhat hard to pronounce term of Pennantia baylisiana actually represents the purely scientific name for this incredible plant.
+Its most frequently employed common name, though, remains the equally unusual, but at least pronounceable, Three Kings kaikomako.

-- Which name one chooses to use for it, however, makes absolutely no difference where one specific fact is concerned.
-Quite sadly, this remarkably distinctive flora further forms the single rarest known variety of tree on earth, at least in the wild.
+- Whichever name one chooses to use for it, however, makes absolutely no difference where one specific fact is concerned.
+That’s the situation that, quite sadly, this remarkably distinctive flora further forms the single rarest known variety of tree on earth, at least in the wild.

-- Given that its location appears to have never been inhabited, its existence remained unknown until its accidental discovery in 1945.
-Since that time, ongoing efforts to propagate it in greenhouses has met with some, if limited, success.
+- Given that its native location appears to have never been inhabited by man, its very existence remained completely unknown until its accidental discovery in 1945.
+Since that time, ongoing efforts to propagate it in greenhouses has met with some, if highly limited, success.

 - In its native habitat, to date, only a single surviving specimen has been found.
 For that reason, the IUCN quite understandably presently lists this wonder of Nature as Critically Endangered.
-This sad status appears on the organization’s Red List.
+This truly lamentable status appears on the organization’s Red List of Threatened Species.

-- Evidence indicates that severe storms in modern times destroyed the rest of its mature population.
-Roving herds of wild goats sharing the habitat of the Pennantia baylisiana appear to have subsequently consumed all the seedlings existing at that time.
+- Evidence indicates that very severe storms in modern times destroyed the remaing numbers of its mature population.
+Roving herds of wild goats sharing the habitat of the Pennantia baylisiana appear to have subsequently consumed all the seedlings then existing at that time.

-- Since only the single individual tree exists in the wild, potential habitat loss obviously poses a severe threat to its existence.
-Now, however, it must also face the same danger other species share, that of the effects of ongoing climate change.
+- Since only the single individual tree exists in the wild, potential habitat loss obviously poses a severe threat to its continued existenceas a species.
+Now, however, it also faces the same danger that all other species share today, that of the effects of ongoing climate change.

 Related Articles